microsoft/AL-Go/Scenarios/settings.md

 Write-Host "Environment Name: $($parameters.EnvironmentName)"
 ```

+> [!NOTE]
-**Note:** You can also create one script to override all deployment functionality, by creating a script called Deploy.ps1 in the .github folder.
+> You can create one script to override all deployment functionality, by creating a script called Deploy.ps1 in the .github folder.

 Here are the parameters to use in your custom script: